CommonSenseDTU/container/README.md

 ## Run

 Before running the research UI you will need to configure the backend a bit, to get things up and running.
-To get things started, we need to get the Open mHealth server up and running, so we can load som configurastion into it:
+To get things started, we need to get the Open mHealth server up and running, so we can load som configuration into it:

 ```
 $ make run-omh